 But our team has the skills and resources to:

-• Act quickly to determine ownership and vaccination status of the dog that bit our client
+- Act quickly to determine the ownership and vaccination status of the dog that bit our client

-• Report the dog attack to appropriate authorities in accordance with Las Vegas regulations
+- Report the dog attack to the appropriate authorities in accordance with Las Vegas regulations

-• Respond our client’s questions and concerns promptly and in plain English (or Español)
+- Respond to our client’s questions and concerns promptly and in plain English (or Español)

-• To to trial to prove our client’s dog bite case to a Las Vegas judge and jury
+- To try to prove our client’s dog bite case to a Las Vegas judge and jury

 At Ed Bernstein and Associates, we also appreciate that dog bite injuries can put you and your family under financial strain.
 That’s why we regularly represent clients in dog bite cases on a contingent fee basis.
 Instead of charging upfront payments or billing hundreds of dollars per hour, we receive a percentage of any money we collect for you as our fee.
 You only pay us for our work if we win for you.
 (Required disclaimer: You may have to pay an opposing party’s court fees and costs in the event of a loss.)